anjo-hsr/CloudInf/14-PYang/README.md

 # README for netconf-script
 ## Dependencies
-Please install the dependencies with the given setup.py script.
+Please install those dependencies manually:
+ - colorama     (colorful cli)
+ - ncclient     (connection manager for netconf connections)
+ - xmltodict    (convert xml to python dicts)

 ## Hints
 Use _Ctrl + d_ to terminate the script.
 This will close the session correctly.
 Otherwise the session will be